RyanOatz99/terraform-azurerm-azure-functions-static-site/README.md

 ## TODO before publishing on Terraform public registry as 1.0.0

+* Explicitly point out this is a consumption plan account (minor cold start) in this file

+* Consider adding premium function capability

 * Remove explicit references to 0.15 beta and bump module minimum version to 0.15

 * Wire up [pre-commit-terraform](https://github.com/antonbabenko/pre-commit-terraform)